Minibatch vs Local SGD with Shuffling: Tight Convergence Bounds and Beyond: Convergence analysis of minibatch and local

 \begin{theorem}[Upper bound for minibatch $\randshuf$] Suppose that minibatch $\randshuf$ has parameters satisfying Assumption~\ref{assm:algo-param}.
 For any $F \in \funcclsobj(L, \mu, \nu, \tau, \rho)$, consider running the algorithm using step-size $\eta = \frac{B\log(MNK^2)}{\mu NK}$ for epochs $K \geq 6\kappa \log(MNK^2)$.
 Then, with probability at least $1-\delta$,

 \end{theorem} \begin{proof} The proof is in Appendix~\ref{sec:proof-thm-minibatchRS}.
 The key challenge in the convergence analysis of our shuffling-based method stems from the indices sampled within an epoch being dependent on each other.
 For example, if $f_1^m$ is accessed already, then the index $i=1$ will not be used in later iterations of the epoch; this dependence significantly complicates the analysis.
 Our approach starts with realizing that for any permutation~$\sigma$, $\sum_{i=1}^N f_{\sigma(i)}^m = NF^m$.
-We decompose gradients $\nabla f^m_{\sigma^m_k(j)} (\vx_{k,i-1})$ (see Line~\ref{line:alg2-1} of Algorithm~\ref{alg:minibatchRS}) into $\nabla f^m_{\sigma^m_k(j)} (\vx_{k,0})$ plus noise, then aggregate all updates over an epoch to get ``one step of GD plus noise'': $\vx_{k+1,0} = \vx_{k,0} - \eta N \nabla F(\vx_{k,0}) + \eta^2 \vr_k$.
+We decompose gradients $\nabla f^m_{\sigma^m_k(j)} (\vx_{k,i-1})$ (see Line~\ref{line:alg2-1} of Algorithm~\ref{alg:minibatchRS}) into $\nabla f^m_{\sigma^m_k(j)} (\vx_{k,0})$ plus noise, then aggregate all updates over an epoch to get ``one big step of GD plus noise'': $\vx_{k+1,0} = \vx_{k,0} - \eta N \nabla F(\vx_{k,0}) + \eta^2 \vr_k$.
 We bound the noise $\vr_k$ using Lemma~\ref{lem:concineq} (Appendix~\ref{sec:proof-lem-concineq}), which is our extension of the Hoeffding-Serfling inequality to the mean of $M$ independent without-replacement sums of vectors; the lemma might be of independent interest too.
-Lemma~\ref{lem:concineq} shows that averaging accumulated gradients over $M$ machines reduces variance by $M$, which leads to the reduction by a factor of $M$ in the bound~\eqref{eq:thm-minibatchRS}. \end{proof}
+Lemma~\ref{lem:concineq} shows that averaging accumulated gradients over $M$ machines reduces variance by $M$, which leads to the reduction by a factor of $M$ in the bound~\eqref{eq:thm-minibatchRS}. \end{proof} Theorem~\ref{thm:minibatchRS} shows that for large enough epochs $K \gtrsim \kappa$, minibatch $\randshuf$ converges at a rate of $\tilde{\mc O} (\frac{L^2 \nu^2}{\mu^3 MNK^2})$, with high probability.
+Compared to the large-epoch rate $\tilde{\mc O}(\frac{L^2 \nu^2}{\mu^3 NK^2})$ of single-machine $\randshuf$~(e.g., \citet{ahn2020sgd}), we see an additional factor $M$ in the denominator, which highlights the advantage of multiple machines.
+If we compare against the with-replacement counterpart, it is known that for strongly convex and smooth $F$, the optimal convergence rate of minibatch $\sgd$ is $\Theta (\frac{\nu^2}{\mu MNK})$,\footnote{The optimal rate for (with-replacement) $\sgd$ after $R$ iterations is $\Theta (\frac{\nu^2}{\mu R})$ (see e.g., \citet{rakhlin2012making}).
+With-replacement minibatching reduces the variance $\nu^2$ to $\frac{\nu^2}{MB}$, and $R = \frac{NK}{B}$.
+However, achieving the optimal rate for \emph{last iterates} typically requires carefully designed step-size schemes \citep{jain2019making}.} which is worse than our bound~\eqref{eq:thm-minibatchRS} if $K \gtrsim \kappa^2$.
+Also notable is that the convergence rate does \emph{not} depend on the heterogeneity constants (i.e., $\tau$ and $\rho$ from Assumption~\ref{assm:inter-dev}) of the local objective functions.
+This observation that minibatch $\randshuf$ is ``immune'' to heterogeneity is consistent with minibatch $\sgd$ in the with-replacement setting~\citep{woodworth2020minibatch}.